Masterclass:

 Before taking action, it's imperative that you take stock of the environment in which you find yourself.

-In this section, we'll discuss understanding business mechanics, stakeholder motivations, and organizational design maturity.
+In this section, we probe business mechanics, stakeholder motivations, and organizational design maturity.

 Develop an Agenda